bduck/thierry4keith/README.md

 # thierry4keith
-Thierry4Keith.livecode is an example file from Andrew Bell.
+Thierry4Keith.livecode is an LiveCode example file from Andrew Bell.